Wence024/ClassFlow/docs/ai-code-maintenance.md

 # **Engineered Prompt for AI Agent**

 **Objective:** You are a senior software engineer AI agent.
-Your task is to perform a comprehensive code quality and testing pass on the `feature/multi-user-workflow` branch of the ClassFlow project.
+Your task is to perform a comprehensive code quality and testing pass on the `lovable` branch of the ClassFlow project.
 The goal is to ensure the branch is stable, free of errors, and ready for a final review before being merged into the main branch.

 **Workflow:** You will execute the following process in a strict, sequential order: